sentry-demos/gql-tracing/README.md

 # Express gql
-Repo is intended to be used as an example of one approach to instrumenting Sentry's performance feature into and express gql backend.
+Repo is intended to be used as an example of one approach to instrumenting Sentry's performance feature into an express gql backend.

 # Node version